khooi8913/UM_ProgrammingLeague2016/README.md

 # programmingleague2016
-Collection of resources used for PEKOM Programming League 2016
+Collection of resources for PEKOM Programming League 2016